-The most prominent “product” of IENE so far is the COST 341 Action, “Habitat Fragmentation due to Transportation Infrastructure“, made within the framework of the COST program (Cooperation in the field of Scientific and Technical research) of the European Community.
+On of the most prominent “products” of IENE so far is the COST 341 Action, “Habitat Fragmentation due to Transportation Infrastructure“, made within the framework of the COST program (European Cooperation in Science and Technology ).
 The COST 341 products have been translated into many languages and are known worldwide.

-COST (Cooperation in the field of Scientific and Technical Research) is a European network for the coordination of national subsidized research striving for an exchange of information on international scale.
+COST (European Cooperation in Science and Technology) is a funding organisation for the creation of research networks and for the coordination of national subsidized research striving for an exchange of information on international scale.

 The COST 341 Action started in 1998 and ran until September 2003.
-It was completed with an international conference in Bussels in November 2003.
-The main objective of the project was to promote a safe and sustainable pan-European transport infrastructure through recommending measures and planning procedures with the aim of conserving biodiversity and reducing vehicular accidents and resulting fauna casualties.
+It was completed with an international conference in Brussels in November 2003.
+The main objective of the project was to promote a safe and sustainable pan-European transport infrastructure through recommending measures and planning procedures with the aim of conserving biodiversity and reducing traffic accidents involving wildlife and resulting fauna casualties.

 The project resulted in the following documents: